I had no idea what to expect as I was traveling to Colombia.

 With it’s location on the northern coast of Colombia and a tropical climate, the city is also a popular beach destination.
 Reachable by boat are Isla de Barú, with white-sand beaches and palm trees, and the Islas del Rosario, known for their coral reefs.

-Significance of the Doors & Knockers
+Significance of the Doors & Knockers of Cartagena

 There is a wide range of doors in Cartagena, all of them meaningful in some way and with so much character whether they were bright colors or muted neutrals.
 Some doors were small, some large, some with both a small door inset a larger one.
 And most of them has these intricate metal door knockers.